Cyrene, Libya: Roman period

 A massive Jewish revolt, the Diaspora revolt, broke out in Cyrenaica, Egypt, Mesopotamia, Cyprus and Judaea in 115 AD.
 Cyrene was sacked and almost all of the city's buildings were destroyed.
 Literary sources claim that 220,000 people were killed before the revolt was quelled by Marcius Turbo.
 According to Eusebius of Caesarea, the Jewish rebellion left Libya depopulated to such an extent that a few years later new colonies had to be established there by the emperor Hadrian to maintain the viability of continued settlement.
-Restoration work is recorded in inscriptions and visible archaeologically; it was not completed until the reign of Commodus.
+Restoration work from around 118–119 AD is recorded in inscriptions and visible archaeologically; it was not completed until the reign of Commodus.
 The city was an early member of Hadrian's Panhellenion and a long inscription records its attempts to block membership for one of its neighbours.
 Cyrene was once again prosperous by the third quarter of the second century AD and several palaces date to this period, including the House of Jason Magnus.

 In the mid-third century AD, Cyrene's economy began to decline.
 This was hastened by an earthquake of 262, which destroyed much of the city.
 After the disaster, the city was raided by the Marmaritae, Libyan nomads, who were defeated in 269 by Tenagino Probus, prefect of Egypt.
 The emperor Claudius Gothicus restored Cyrene, naming it Claudiopolis.
 Many buildings were subsequently rebuilt, but a hurriedly built new defensive wall enclosed only the western half of the city.
 The civic hub shifted north from the street of Battus to the Valley street and many of the old public spaces were filled in with housing and shops.
 In the reforms of Diocletian, Cyrene became part of the new province of Libya Superior (also called Pentapolis).
 The Roman Martyrology mentions under 4 July a tradition that in the persecution of Diocletian a bishop Theodorus of Cyrene was scourged and had his tongue cut out.
 Earlier editions of the Martyrology mentioned what may be the same person also under 26 March.